 The ox is an ancient Christian symbol for absolution and life through sacrifice.
 According to the four Gospels, the ox is one of the manifestations of Jesus Christ.

-The ox symbol meaning in Ezekiel’s vision is all about hard work, burdens, and ultimately, self-sacrifice.
-Later, the ox was associated with one of the four evangelists, Luke the Evangelist, as his Gospel begins with a priestly sacrifice.
+The Christian bull symbolism in Ezekiel’s vision is all about hard work, burdens, and ultimately, self-sacrifice.
+Later, the ox or bull was associated with one of the four evangelists, Luke the Evangelist, as his Gospel begins with a priestly sacrifice.

 In Numbers 7:3, just one example of the ox as a sacrifice to God appears.
-There are many more instances in which the ox is considered sacred enough to offer as sacrifice.
+There are many more instances in which the bull is considered sacred enough to offer as sacrifice.

 Deuteronomy 14:4-5 names the ox as one of the animals that are pure and clean enough for humans to eat.